fasalzaman/Office365PartnerAccelerator/Secure Remote Work Workshop/README.md

 Now lets try accessing teams for this user.

-Open Teams online https://teams.microsoft.com/go# and sign-in using new user's credentials.
+Open Teams online https://teams.microsoft.com/go# and sign-in using the credentials provided in the lab environment details page.

 <kbd>![](images/teams.jpg)</kbd>